ofiwg/libfabric/man/fi_getinfo.3.md

   must be a contiguous region, though it may or may not be directly adjacent to the payload portion of the buffer.

-*FI_ASYNC_IOV*
-: Applications can reference multiple data buffers as part of a single operation through the use of IO vectors (SGEs).
-Typically, the contents of an IO vector are copied by the provider into an internal buffer area, or directly to the underlying hardware.
-  However, when a large number of IOV entries are supported, IOV buffering may have a negative impact on performance and memory consumption.
-The FI_ASYNC_IOV mode indicates that the application must provide the buffering needed for the IO vectors.
-When set, an application must not modify an IO vector of length > 1, including any related memory descriptor array, until the associated operation has completed.

-*FI_RX_CQ_DATA*
-: This mode bit only applies to data transfers that set FI_REMOTE_CQ_DATA.
-  When set, a data transfer that carries remote CQ data will consume a receive buffer at the target.
-This is true even for operations that would normally not consume posted receive buffers, such as RMA write operations.

 *FI_NOTIFY_FLAGS_ONLY*
 : This bit indicates that general completion flags may not be set by the provider, and are not needed by the application.
 If specified,